cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 ### iii) Scalability and Performance

 Traditional Linux networking relies on iptables to manage IP-based rule chains. iptables checks rules sequentially.
 In a cluster with thousands of Pods, an IP-based rule list can grow so long that network latency increases significantly because the system has to "read" through thousands of lines for every single packet.
-Cilium uses eBPF to move away from long chains of iptables rules towards efficient hashmaps.
-Instead of checking IP addresses, it checks Security Identities assigned to workloads, which allows for a near-instant lookup, regardless of the number of pods.
+Cilium uses eBPF to replace sequential iptables rule evaluations with high-performance BPF hash maps.
+When a packet arrives, eBPF instantly maps the source and destination IP addresses to their corresponding Numeric Security Identities using a cluster-wide cache, then executes a constant-time $O(1)$ policy check.

 ## 2\.
 What is Kubernetes Microsegmentation?